Hey, Y’all, I’m Avi Frier.

 Jewish Country Fans, Unite!

-The songs will use the humor, the storytelling, and the down-home feeling that make Country music unique to teach Jewish kids, teens, and adults about their heritage, and foster in them a sense of Jewish pride.
+The songs use the humor, the storytelling, and the down-home feeling that make Country music unique to teach Jewish kids, teens, and adults about their heritage, and foster in them a sense of Jewish pride.

 Focus on Education